RishiReal/UCONN-Lab-Work/README.md

 # UCONN-Lab-Work
-Code from Google Colab for investigation of neighbor-joining algorithms
+Python Code from Google Colab for investigation of neighbor-joining algorithms